-Stamp duty is a re-registration tax.
-That means you pay it whenever you buy (but not sell) a registered asset.
+Stamp duty is a tax incurred when you buy (but not sell) a registered asset.
 The most common examples are property (the buyer's name has to be recorded at the Land Registry) and shares (the relevant company share register has to be updated).